www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_applications.md

 | Parameter | Description |
 |-----------|-------------|
 | *per_page | Return up to this number of objects per response.
+Must be an integer between 1 and 500.
 Defaults to 100.
 | *page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
-| created_before | Return only applications that were created before this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| created_before | Return only applications that were created before this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| created_after | Return only applications that were created after this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| created_after | Return only applications that were created after this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
-| last_activity_after | Return only applications where 'updated_at' is after this date.
-Date must be in in [ISO-8601] (#general-considerations) format.
+| last_activity_after | Return only applications where 'updated_at' is after this timestamp.
+Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | job_id | If supplied, only return applications that involve this job.
 Will return both candidates and prospects.

 <br>